-- 1. Current regulations require all ranks to wear the same style of shoulder title regardless of previous regimental traditions.
+1. Current regulations require all ranks to wear the same style of shoulder title regardless of previous regimental traditions.
 The metal shoulder title is designed with the word "STRATHCONA'S" in an upward curve.
-The letters are 3.8 centimetres in height and 3.3 centimetres wide and made of brass. - 2.
-The shoulder title is worn on the epaulette of the service dress jacket so that the lowest point of the title touches the seam between the epaulette and the shoulder.
-The shoulder titles will continue to be worn by those on extra-regimental employment.3
+The letters are 3.8 centimetres in height and 3.3 centimetres wide and made of brass.

-Figure 52 - Metal Shoulder Title
+Figure 57 - Metal Shoulder Title